HandCash/handcash-connect-sdk-docs/docs/promised-payments.md

 This is an example of how to create a promised payment to charge users as a stream service.
 It shows how to charge:
 - A fixed amount of $0.02 for the stream service (service fee).
-- A variable amount $0.05 for each 30 seconds of video for the creator of the video.
+- A variable amount $0.05 for each minute of video for the creator of the video.

 ```javascript
 const { HandCashCloudAccount } = require('handcash-connect');